EricMountain/python-lessons-for-r-and-y/README.md

 # python-lessons-for-r-and-y

-Python lessons and cheat-sheets for my kids
+Python lessons and cheat-sheets for my kids.